 This service is temporarily suspended.

-Due to the COVID-19 pandemic, Our Place Shelter has been temporarily amalgamated with the Gateway Shelter and is located at the Vernon Curling Club.
+Due to the COVID-19 pandemic, Our Place Shelter has been temporarily amalgamated with the Gateway Shelter and is now located at 2506 37 Avenue, Vernon, British Columbia.

 Any homeless person over the age of 19 is eligible to enter our shelter, depending on availability of space and whether certain basic criteria can be met.
 While staying at the shelter, residents can access life skills training, employment programs, counseling, harm reduction supplies, 12-step groups, health and legal services through a community network.

 The shelter is open to men and women who are at least 19 years old and who are homeless, transient, or temporarily in need of accommodation.
 Everyone who stays at the shelter is expected to comply with all house rules.